-- Get an introduction to logistic regression with R
+- Get an introduction to logistic regression using R and Python

 - Logistic Regression is a popular classification algorithm used to predict a binary outcome